 How to dress up your most casual style essences

-In starting research for this post, I had high ambitions—I was going to identify examples of very formal fashion for the two most stereotypically casual style essences, Natural and Gamine.
+In conducting research for this post, I had high ambitions—I was going to identify examples of very formal fashion for the two most stereotypically casual style essences, Natural and Gamine.
 I planned to find formalwear that was 100% Natural Gamine, from red carpet gowns to wedding dresses.

 I also maybe cheated by including Ingenue in this post as a “casual” essence.
 Calling Ingenue “casual” is debatable, because Ingenues have tons of options for dresses, skirts, and clothes that easily read as at least semiformal.